argoproj/argo-helm/CONTRIBUTING.md

 # Contributing

-Argo Helm is a collection of **community maintained** charts.
+Argo Helm is a collection of **community-maintained** charts.
 Therefore we rely on you to test your changes sufficiently.

 ## Testing Argo Workflows Changes